Articles and Publications

 - Deep learning, a powerful set of techniques for learning in neural networks

 The go-to for Machine Learning in Python, presenting a tried and tested, industry standard library of simple and efficient tools for data mining and data analysis built on NumPy, SciPy, and matplotlib on an open source, commercially usable, BSD license.
+The full package is available from github.
 SciKit Learn offers code examples and tutorials for:

 - Dimensionality reduction